 Turn on (start up) your Mac

-- On Mac notebook computers, the power button is a key in the top corner of the keyboard, or a circular button next to the keyboard.
+On Mac notebooks with physical function (F1–F12) keys, the power button is a key in the top-right corner of the keyboard2.

 Turn off (shut down) your Mac

 Just as your Mac follows a startup process after it turns on, it follows a shutdown process before it turns off.
-That process includes automatically quitting all open apps and logging out of your OS X user account.
+That process includes automatically quitting all open apps and logging out of your macOS user account.

 If your Mac doesn't shut down, try Force Quit to close any apps that aren't responding.
 If that doesn't work, press and hold the power button until the Mac turns off.